deelliot/ToDoList/README.md

 # ToDoList App

 The ToDoList app is a simple Android application for managing and organizing your tasks.
-It is my second venture into creating android applications, and I followed this tutorial to create it: https://www.youtube.com/watch?v=RfIR4oaSVfQ
+It is my second venture into creating android applications, and I followed [this](https://www.youtube.com/watch?v=RfIR4oaSVfQ) tutorial to create it.

 ## Table of Contents